 The overarching goals of the CCMP, especially Goal 1, to "sustain and improve the Estuary's habitats and living resources," aim to promote and protect species in this Estuary.
-Here, the impacts of the CCMP are broken into more granular, species-specific topics, to provide a better understanding of the benefit of each action to species of concern in the Estuary.
+Here, the impacts of the CCMP are broken into more species-specific topics to provide a better understanding of the benefit of each action to sensitive species in the Estuary.